Societe Generale lifts Bristol-Myers Squibb Co. [BMY] price estimate. Who else is bullish?

 Bristol-Myers Squibb Co.
-[NYSE: BMY] closed the trading session at $52.34.
-The company report on March 15, 2024 at 6:27 PM that FDA Advisory Committee Votes in Favor of Bristol Myers Squibb’s and 2seventy bio’s Abecma for Triple-Class Exposed Multiple Myeloma in Earlier Lines of Therapy.
+[NYSE: BMY] surged by $0.34 during the normal trading session on while it closed the day at $51.93.
+The company report on March 20, 2024 at 4:45 PM that Bristol Myers Squibb’s Abecma (idecabtagene vicleucel) Becomes First CAR T Cell Therapy Approved in the European Union in Earlier Lines for Triple-Class Exposed Relapsed and Refractory Multiple Myeloma.

-The supplemental Biologics License Application for Abecma in this indication remains under review with the FDA; Abecma has been approved in Japan and Switzerland and received a positive CHMP Opinion by the European Medicines Agency based on KarMMa-3.
+Abecma demonstrated superiority over standard regimens in the Phase 3 KarMMa-3 trial, with a 51% reduction in risk of disease progression or death and a well-established safety profile with mostly low-grade and transient occurrences of cytokine release syndrome and neurotoxicity.

 When it comes to discovering hidden gems within the stock market, Stock Wire News has consistently provided invaluable insights.
 Stock Wire News invites you to explore their upcoming Wealth Building Report.
 This report will shine a spotlight on little-known companies with the potential for substantial growth in 2024, and it's completely FREE for a limited time.